orbeon/orbeon-forms-doc/form-builder/template-syntax.md

             - Link to the "new" page
             - Link to the "summary" page
             - Link to the "home" page
             - Link to the PDF file
+    - __Automatic PDF only__ [SINCE Orbeon Forms 2023.1]
+        - Image (form logo by default)
+        - Form title
+        - Page number
+        - Page count

 *NOTE: For the email subject and body, an XPath expression runs in the context of the form data's root element.
 However, the [Form Runner function library](/xforms/xpath/extension-form-runner.md) is not yet available to expressions as of Orbeon Forms 2018.1.
 For labels, hints and help messages, the Form Runner function library is available.*